eloquently/eloquently.github.io/_posts/2016-06-12-interview-prep-10-api-project.md

 ### Requirements

-For this project, you should build a simple front-end application that uses the OpenWeatherMap and Google Maps Places/Geocoding APIs to build an app that has the following workflow:
+For this project, you should build a simple front-end application that uses the Foursquare API, the OpenWeatherMap API, and the Google Maps API to build an app that has the following workflow:

-- Users enter a location e.g. 85282, 2121 S Mill Ave, Tempe, AZ
+- Users have two text fields to enter data into.
+One field is for a search query ("restaurant", "park', "taco") and the other field is for a location (85282, "Tempe, AZ").
-- After hitting submit, a list of the top 5 possible locations appears
+- After hitting submit, a list of the top 5 possible locations will appear.
+The locations should be within 100,000km of the location they entered.
 - The user selects one of the locations and the following happen:
     - The item in the list is highlighted (color and/or background-color change)
     - The current weather for the city where the place is located is displayed (from OpenWeatherMap)